 Nine years finding the missing wires.

 The right architecture doesn't fail silently.
 Missing connections do.
 I instrument before I build, fix root causes before I patch, and wire prevention into CI so the same bug can't ship twice.
-My last funnel handled 400K applications a year; I took it from 39% to 65% by measuring first.

 Experience